aws-samples/analyze-customer-reviews-through-amazon-bedrock/README.md

-# Generating Product Descriptions with Bedrock
+# Analyzing Customer Reviews through Amazon Bedrock

 This solution creates a serverless workflow that analyses product reviews using the managed generative AI service, Amazon Bedrock.
 The analysis is stored in a format that can be easily visualised using Business Intelligence tools, as well as being emailed to a recipient daily.